georgeus19/klofan/docs/schema-design.md

 }

 interface InstanceStore {
-    // Store for data in the form of EntityInstance, PropertyInstance, LiteralInstance.
+    // Store for data in the form of EntityInstance, Property, LiteralInstance.
 }

 interface BaseModel {
-    entities: Entity[];
+    entities: EntitySet[];
-    properties: Property[];
+    properties: PropertySet[];

     // Send info to all analyzers when base model changes about what changed.
     analyzers: Analyzer[];